 Method of Assessment

-There are three exams based on the study of set poetry, prose, drama and non-literary texts.
-The exams are worth 80% of the qualification and each exam is two hours long.
-The coursework examines your ability to analyse and create texts based on a specific genre and is worth 20% of the qualification.
+There are two exams based on the study of the set texts.
+The first exam is on Telling Stories (3 hours) and the second exam is on Exploring Conflict (21/2 hours).
+The exams are worth 80% of the qualification and each exam is equally weighted.
+The coursework is worth 20% of the qualification.